Undline/UndChain/readme.md

 ### Example of a Hardware Contract

-**Wanted** - Need to create a wireless device that can use multiple radio frequencies that broadcast UndChain routing protocols that enable fast local communication.
+**Wanted** - Need to create a wireless device that can use multiple radio frequencies that broadcast Modulr routing protocols that enable fast local communication.

 **Status** - Open